 The colour of the water and the power of the falls is spectacular and it makes for a really atmospheric place to swim.

-How to find the trail for Scouts Falls
+Where to park for Scouts Falls

 This post may contain affiliate links, meaning at no additional cost to you, that we will earn a small commission if you click through and decide to make a purchase.
 This helps towards the costs of running our website.
 Thanks for your support.